lezhang-thu/self-critical.extracted/README.md

 cp log_fc/infos_fc.pkl log_fc_rl/infos_fc_rl.pkl
 ```

-With all these, the training can be started.
+With all these, the training can be restarted.

 ```bash
 $ python train.py --id fc_rl --cfg configs/fc_rl.yml
 ```

 Note: Watch the prompts.
 Make sure you see two messages `infos load success` and `model load success`.
-A common pitfall is forgetting the `--id fc_rl` when starting training.
+A common pitfall is forgetting the `--id fc_rl` when restarting the training.

 ## Watch the training

-This are literally no prompts when training, except the messages given by `coco-caption`.
+There are literally no prompts when training, except the messages given by `coco-caption`.
 The training process can be watched by `$ tensorboard --logdir=log_fc` for XE or `$ tensorboard --logdir=log_fc_rl` for self-critical, and
 visit the prompted ***IP*** address and port (given by `tensorboard`) in browser.